 The frontage zone is the area between buildings, fences, or yards, and the Pedestrian Zone.
 For buildings that abut the sidewalk, this zone provides a buffer between building activities (doors opening, window shoppers) and through movement along the sidewalk.
-This space also can be used for café seating, store displays, and building entrances.
+This space is for café seating, store displays, and building entrances.